 American Geophysical Union Publications

 Evans, R L.; Kraft, Barbara J.; and Mayer, Larry A., "Use of Seafloor Electromagnetic and Acoustic Backscatter Data for Seafloor Classification: An Example from Martha's Vineyard, Massachusetts" (2006).
-Center for Coastal and Ocean Mapping.
+Fall Meeting, American Geophysical Union (AGU).
 379.